 Sen. Brian Collamore, firstname.lastname@example.org

-Sen. Carolyn Whitney Branagan, email@example.com
+Sen. Carolyn Whitney Branagan, Clerk, email@example.com

 Sen. Francis K. Brooks, firstname.lastname@example.org

-Contact me at (802) 345-2958 or at email@example.com anytime.
+Contact me at 802-426-3579 or email@example.com.